skrysmanski/devlog/content/articles/cpp/cpp-project-tutorial-2.md

 This article is the second part of the subprojects mini series.
 The first part was about [[1725|creating a DLL project]].
 This part will show how to use a DLL library project in another project.

 Referencing a library in C++ (or, more specific, with Visual C++) is somewhat cumbersome - or should I say, //used to be// somewhat cumbersome.
-Fortunately, with the release of [[http://www.microsoft.com/visualstudio/en-us/products/2010-editions/visual-cpp-express|Visual C++ 2010]] this has been greatly simplified.
+Fortunately, with the release of [Visual C++ 2010](http://www.microsoft.com/visualstudio/en-us/products/2010-editions/visual-cpp-express) this has been greatly simplified.
 This article first shows the old way and then describes the new (simple) way.

 **Related Articles:**
 * [[1725]]